MikeTeddyOmondi/book-library-manager/REFERENCE.md

 ## Documentation

 A comprehensive book library management system with both REST API and CLI interface built with Express.js, Commander.js, and SQLite.
-This system provides complete CRUD operations through both web API endpoints and command-line interface, including server management capabilities.
+This system provides complete CRUD operations through both web API endpoints and command-line interface, including server management and file upload capabilities using Minio with presigned URLs.

 ## Table of Contents